zachhardesty7/vscode-gitstash/.github/ISSUE_TEMPLATE/bug-report.md

 ---

- - [ ] This is happening in the version of the extension.
+ - [ ] This is happening in the latest version of the extension.
- - [ ] I enabled the debug mode while reproducing the issue to get more info.

 **Bug description**
 A clear and concise description of what the bug is.